kristerkari/react-native-css-modules-example/README.md

 ### Step 4: Run React Native packager

-You can open a new terminal tab for the packager.
+You can open a new terminal tab to run React Native's packager.

 ```sh
 npm start